Car Buyer’s Guide to Vehicle Body Types

 Popular SUVs include the Mercedes GLE, Nissan X-Trail and Range Rover Evoque.

 As the name suggests, a crossover shares the design of an SUV.
 Unlike the body-on-frame platform of SUVs, however, it has a unibody construction and often lacks heavy off-roading gear.
-Crossover is a popular family vehicle that offers soft-roading capability and features a higher H point, which provides more legroom for both driver and passenger seats.
+Crossover is a popular family vehicle that offers the soft-roading capability and features a higher H point, which provides more legroom for both driver and passenger seats.

 Honda CR-V, Volkswagen Atlas, Subaru Forester and Kia Sportage are crossover cars.

-Also called minivan, a Multi-Purpose Vehicle (MPV) is designed to provide more space and larger carrying capacity of either people or cargo.
+Also called a minivan, a Multi-Purpose Vehicle (MPV) is designed to provide more space and larger carrying capacity of either people or cargo.
 It has spacious boot space and two or three rows of seats that can accommodate 6 to 8 passengers.
 Its rear seats can be folded to create a van-like space.
 Its upright design style also provides a more spacious and roomy interior, as well as better ground clearance.
 Additionally, it has hip-height seat bases that make travelling with elders and children easier, making it an ideal large family transporter.

 MPV cars, like Nissan Note and Ford S-MAX, are also lightweight because of their unibody construction.
 This results in better handling and fuel economy.